skaur076/simranjit.github.io/_posts/2019-02-01-fourth-post.md

 ## Accomplishments this week

 In this week I learnt following things about sketch:
-I did mobile view this week and created two new artboards.
+I did mobile view this week and created two new artboards.I learn how to link artbaords and linked artboards with each other.

 ## Problems